Delivery of Things World

 Delivery of Things World is a 2 day conference for enterprise software developers.
 During those 2 days, Delivery of Things World packed in 7 separate keynotes, 27 technical sessions, and many interactive and intimate group workshop sessions!
 It was a pretty great event and the organizers were very professional and they did a wonderful job!

 The Delivery of Things World organizers feel strongly enough about using only live speakers, that they pay for their airfare, hotel, and food.

 My keynote presentation is story-based and it is called “Pioneering Mars!”
 It presents the story of how we will get to Mars in the year 2034.
 It describes all the missions that will pave the way and all the technologies that have to be invented first.
-This version of my presentation is nearly an hour long, but I plan to create several versions of various lengths that I can pull out and present to various audience types.

 Thanks for your interest!